 Let’s look at what these are.

-New Product Introduction Workflow
+New Product Introduction Workflow:

-It also ensures each user role knows exactly what data they need to create for each product, eliminating the possibility of missing or forgetting about data required for product launches.
+It also ensures each user role knows exactly what data they need to create for each product, eliminating the possibility of missing or forgetting data required for product launches.

-Content Update Workflow
+Content Update Workflow:

 Content update workflow solves one of the biggest headaches companies face today: knowing how changes are made, who made them, and who approved them.

-Content Syndication Workflow
+Content Syndication Workflow:

 This workflow is specifically for companies fulfilling data requests from retailers and distributors.